 - (5) a summary of contracts and service agreements indicating the treatment goals and number of juvenile offenders to be served by each service provider; and - (6) a Statement indicating that the Redeploy Illinois Program will not duplicate existing services and programs.
-Funds for this plan shall not supplant existing county funded programs. - (d) (Blank). - approved Redeploy Illinois program, as described in subsection (b), and that has committed fewer than 10 Redeploy eligible youth to the Department of Juvenile Justice on average over the previous 3 years, may develop an individualized agreement with the Department of Human Services through the Redeploy Illinois program to provide services to youth to avoid commitment to the Department of Juvenile Justice.
+Funds for this plan shall not supplant existing county funded programs. - (d) (Blank). - (d-5) A county or group of counties that does not have an approved Redeploy Illinois program, as described in subsection (b), and that has committed fewer than 10 Redeploy eligible youth to the Department of Juvenile Justice on average over the previous 3 years, may develop an individualized agreement with the Department of Human Services through the Redeploy Illinois program to provide services to youth to avoid commitment to the Department of Juvenile Justice.
 The agreement shall set forth the following: - (1) a statement of the number and type of juvenile offenders from the county who were at risk under any of the categories listed above during the 3 previous years, and an explanation of which of these offenders would be served through the proposed Redeploy Illinois program for which the funds shall be used, or through individualized contracts with existing Redeploy programs in neighboring counties;

-1 (2) a statement of the service needs; 2 (3) a statement of the type of services and programs to 3 provide for the individual needs of the juvenile offenders, 4 and the research or evidence that qualifies those services 5 and programs as proven or promising practices; 6 (4) a budget indicating the costs of each service or 7 program to be funded under the plan; 8 (5) a summary of contracts and service agreements 9 indicating the treatment goals and number of juvenile 10 offenders to be served by each service provider; and 11 (6) a statement indicating that the Redeploy Illinois 12 program will not duplicate existing services and programs.
-13 Funds for this plan shall not supplant existing county 14 funded programs.
-15 (e) The Department of Human Services shall be responsible 16 for the following: 17 (1) Reviewing each Redeploy Illinois Program plan for 18 compliance with standards established for such plans.
-A 19 plan may be approved as submitted, approved with 20 modifications, or rejected.
-No plan shall be considered for 21 approval if the circuit or county is not in full compliance 22 with all regulations, standards and guidelines pertaining 23 to the delivery of basic probation services as established 24 by the Supreme Court.
-25 (2) Monitoring on a continual basis and evaluating annually both the program and its fiscal activities in all counties receiving an allocation under the Illinois Program.
+- (2) a statement of the service needs; - (3) a statement of the type of services and programs to provide for the individual needs of the juvenile offenders, and the research or evidence that qualifies those services and programs as proven or promising practices; - (4) a budget indicating the costs of each service or program to be funded under the plan; - (5) a summary of contracts and service agreements indicating the treatment goals and number of juvenile offenders to be served by each service provider; and - (6) a statement indicating that the Redeploy Illinois program will not duplicate existing services and programs.
+Funds for this plan shall not supplant existing county funded programs. - (e) The Department of Human Services shall be responsible for the following: - (1) Reviewing each Redeploy Illinois Program plan for compliance with standards established for such plans.
+A plan may be approved as submitted, approved with modifications, or rejected.
+No plan shall be considered for approval if the circuit or county is not in full compliance with all regulations, standards and guidelines pertaining to the delivery of basic probation services as established by the Supreme Court. - (2) Monitoring on a continual basis and evaluating annually both the program and its fiscal activities in all counties receiving an allocation under the Redeploy Illinois Program.
 Any program or service that has not met the goals and objectives of its contract or service agreement shall be subject to denial for funding in subsequent years.
-The Department of Human Services shall of Redeploy evaluate the effectiveness the Program in each circuit or county.
+The Department of Human Services shall evaluate the effectiveness of the Redeploy Illinois Program in each circuit or county.
 In determining the future funding for the Redeploy Illinois Program under this Act, the evaluation shall include, as a primary indicator of success, a decreased number of confinement days for the county's juvenile offenders.